bcgov/moh-prime/documentation/HpdidLookup-API.md

     ]
 }
 ```
-Note that `CC` will match a PCHP care setting.
+Note that `CC` will match a Private Community Health Practice (PCHP) care setting.

 For enrollees that have been `locked` by PRIME administrators (such that they cannot view or edit their enrollment details, even if
 previously approved), the API response will be: